For consultants, fractional CTOs & agencies Engagement playbook

 What the client keeps after you walk out.

-A consulting engagement is judged on what's still working six months later.
-DevIntern's handoff is a checklist of concrete artifacts, not a dashboard license tied to your firm.
+A consulting engagement is judged on what is still working six months later.
+DevIntern's handoff is a set of concrete artifacts the client owns outright, not a dashboard license tied to your firm.

 Property of the client